whoschek/bzfs/README.md

     to make it 'the same'.

-    *Note:* To delete snapshots regardless, consider using --delete-missing-snapshots in combination with the
+    *Note:* To delete snapshots regardless, consider using --delete-missing-snapshots in combination with a source that is an empty dataset, such as the virtual dataset named 'dummy', like so:
-    --skip-replication flag plus a source that is a temporary empty dummy dataset, created like so: dd if=/dev/zero of=/tmp/dummy bs=1M count=100; zpool create dummy /tmp/dummy
+    `bzfs dummy tank2/boo/bar --dryrun --skip-replication
+    --delete-missing-snapshots --include-dataset-regex '.*_daily'
+    --recursive`

     *Note:* Use --delete-missing-snapshots=bookmarks to delete
     bookmarks instead of snapshots, in which case no snapshots are